reskillamericans/info-2021/README.md

 >- [Mobile (Flutter) Track](tracks/mobile-flutter.md)
 >- [Design UI/UX Track](tracks/design-ui-ux.md)

 Look for the "group code" for your chosen track in **#annoucements** on Slack.
 Enter into the *Join Group* dialog on [reskillamericans.us](https://reskillamericans.us) in order to enroll in that Track.

 ## All Programming Tracks (not the Design Track)

-There are a few  Courses that have been assigned to all the programming tacks.
+There are a few General Courses that have been assigned to all the programming tacks.
 They are listed in in reverse chronological order.

 ### Week 3 Courses (March 28 - April 3)